shreyakore07/fruit-shop/README.md

-# This is our fruit shop
+# This is our Fruit Shop

 ![alt text](image.png)